themosis/documentation/multisite.md

 ### D. Install WordPress

+> Before installing WordPress, we suggest you to always rename the `themosis-theme` folder with a name that corresponds to your project.
+For this documentation, we keep the default name in order to keep it simple.

 Visit in your browser the URL defined for your WordPress project to start the default WordPress installation.
 In this example, the website is located at the following address: **http://wpmu.dev**

 Follow on screen steps and once the process is finished, log in the WordPress administration.